sumant30/ces/README.md

 3. Core

-Contains the business logic for the solution.
+Contains the bussiness logic for the solution.

 4. Repository